Remyapraveen/devOps_crystalBall/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D
 ## About
-This is a CI/CD assignment done using a simple HTML file.I have a simple application that is deployed in cloud and have a test suite running.
+This is a CI/CD assignment done using a simple HTML file.I have a simple application that is published and have a test suite running.
 ## Credits
 To all the developers and Open source codes out there.